loganpkg/spot/README.md

 ```
 Sets the left and right quote strings.
 Please note that they should be
 different, non-empty strings that should only contain graph, non-comma,
-non-parentheses characters, in order to function in a nice way with the
+non-parentheses characters, to function nicely with the
 m4 design.
-It is normally a good idea to pick strings that are not a commonly
+It is normally a good idea to pick strings that are not commonly
 used in any downstream programming language, such as `<[` and `]>`.
 When called without arguments, the default quotes of backtick and apostrophe
 are restored.